-There is a need to characterise and understand the sources, fates and consequences of contaminants and pollutants over the lifecycle of petroleum activities to inform impact assessment and decision making relating to petroleum activity decommissioning and title relinquishment.
+There is a need to characterise and understand the sources, fates and consequences of all types of contaminants and pollutants (such as, but not limited to: metals, mercury, hydrocarbons, naturally occurring radioactive materials (NORMs), plastics, coatings, concrete, grout, asbestos, per- and polyfluoroalkyl substances (PFAS)) relevant to the lifecycle of petroleum activities to inform impact assessment and decision making relating to petroleum activity decommissioning and title relinquishment.
 The current uncertainty may result in the need for long-term contaminant monitoring and adaptive management measures.

-Best practice techniques and threshold/guidance levels for monitoring of seabed contamination and associated consequences for ecological integrity, biodiversity, and/or human uses relevant to all life cycle stages of offshore petroleum activities.
+Best practice techniques and threshold/guidance levels for monitoring of infrastructure and seabed contamination and associated consequences for ecological integrity, biodiversity, and/or human uses relevant to all life cycle stages of offshore petroleum activities.

-Monitoring of, and reliable and validated predictive tools to predict the spatial extent, severity (relative to thresholds) and fate of contamination and in situ impacts over decadal time scales (including toxicants in degradation products, plastics and polymers and asbestos)
+Monitoring of, and reliable and validated predictive tools, to predict the spatial extent, severity (relative to thresholds) and fate of contamination and in situ impacts over decadal time scales (including toxicants in degradation products, plastics and polymers and asbestos).